Developer-piyush/nitro/README.md

 The Nitro stack is built on several innovations.
 At its core is a new prover, which can do Arbitrum’s classic interactive fraud proofs over WASM code.
-That means the L2 Arbitrum engine can be written and compiled using standard languages and tools, replacing the custom-designed language and compiler used in previous Arbitrum versions.
+That means the L2 Arbitrum engine can be written and compiled using standard languages and tools replacing the custom-designed language and compiler used in previous Arbitrum versions.
 In normal execution, validators and nodes run the Nitro engine compiled to native code, switching to WASM if a fraud proof is needed.
 We compile the core of Geth, the EVM engine that practically defines the Ethereum standard, right into Arbitrum.